-- Recommendation 1: Continue to expand internal and external programs to effectively carry out the agency's roles in conducting applied research, in facilitating the implementation of cost-effective mitigation through codes and standards for the Nation's broad range of new and existing lifelines, buildings, and industrial structures, and in transferring technology for use in actual mitigation. - Recommendation 2: Continue to build multidisciplinary expertise within NIST and foster relationships with other public agencies, private-sector entities, and consultants to accomplish and manage the applied research.
+Continue to expand internal and external programs to effectively carry out the agency's roles in conducting applied research, in facilitating the implementation of cost-effective mitigation through codes and standards for the Nation's broad range of new and existing lifelines, buildings, and industrial structures, and in transferring technology for use in actual mitigation.

 In the years before the 2004 NEHRP reauthorization, NIST's research role within NEHRP was not fully realized because of a very low level of funding.
 Two increments in funding, in FY 2007 and FY 2009 (from the American Competitiveness Initiative), have brought a substantial change to the NEHRP research program at NIST.
-Both the internal and extramural research programs are off to a successful start, resulting in meaningful technology transfer in the area of guideline and code development as well as technical information that is directly applicable to the practicing engineering community.
-The new staff is successfully implementing extramural research programs and is showing great promise on their internal research plan for the next 10 years that will guide the future expansion of internal and external work.
+Both the internal and extramural research programs are off to a successful start.
+This has resulted in meaningful technology transfer in the area of guideline and code development, as well as in the area of technical information that is directly applicable to the practicing engineering community as envisioned by NRC task 17 ("Knowledge, tools, and technology transfer to public and private practice").
+The new research program staff is successfully implementing external research projects and is showing great promise on its internal research initiatives.
+To help ensure that meaningful technology transfer will continue into the future, NIST is in the process of evaluating its research plan for new and existing buildings.
+The resulting plan will guide the expansion of internal and extramural work over the next 8 years.

 NIST has responsibility under the NEHRP strategic plan for applied research and development in earthquake engineering focusing on improving standards and codes for new and existing buildings, infrastructure, lifelines, and construction practices, as well as on measurement and evaluation tools for testing new methods and technologies.
 The need for this work was documented in the report prepared by the Applied Technology Council entitled "The Missing Piece: Improving Seismic Design and Construction Practices."
-As NEHRP's lead agency, NIST is also responsible for an overall program that will promote implementation of risk reduction measures, support the development of performance-based earthquake engineering, ensure the use of social science research, coordinate Federal post-earthquake investigations, and make and track recommendations for changes in codes and standards of practice.
-Some of the research activities associated with these lead-agency responsibilities will also be carried out at NIST through internal and extramural programs.
+As NEHRP's lead agency, NIST is also responsible for coordinating the program's efforts to promote implementation of risk reduction measures, support the development of performance-based earthquake engineering, ensure the use of social science research on hazard mitigation and recovery (as envisioned under NRC task 10, "Socioeconomic research on hazard mitigation and recovery"), coordinate Federal postearthquake investigations, and make and track recommendations for changes in codes and standards of practice.
+Some of the research activities associated with these leadagency responsibilities will also be carried out at NIST through its internal and extramural programs.

-External research projects began in the fall of 2008, resulting in over two dozen projects being funded to date.
-These projects have all been directed at the high-priority objectives identified in prior planning.
-Numerous projects have already published, and the results have been well received; for example, the six completed technical briefs have garnered compliments from practicing engineers as well as university faculty.
-Completed, active, and planned projects supporting advancements in technical standards for structural design and for performance-based earthquake engineering, such as those listed below, demonstrate that NIST is managing its research program to cooperate and coordinate with the other NEHRP agencies.
+External research projects began in the fall of 2008, and more than two dozen projects have been funded to date.
+These projects have all been directed at high-priority objectives identified in prior planning.
+The results of numerous projects have already been published, and have been well received; for example, the six completed technical briefs, which are prime examples of deliverables envisioned by NRC task 17, have garnered compliments from practicing engineers as well as university faculty.
+Completed, active, and planned projects supporting advancements in technical standards for structural design and for performance-based earthquake engineering, such as the projects listed below, demonstrate that NIST is managing its research program to provide meaningful technology transfer to public and private practice and to cooperate and coordinate with the other NEHRP agencies.